fgeorgatos/HPCBIOS/HPCBIOS_10-02.rst

 Either EasyBuild, CSE or PToolsRTE, SHOULD be made available on HPC systems.

-EasyBuild is maintained by *University of Ghent* and is available as open source, while the CSE package is being maintained by the *ARL CSE* Team and the PToolsRTE is being maintained through *PETTT* project.
+EasyBuild is maintained by *Ghent University* and is available as open source, while the CSE package is being maintained by the *ARL CSE* Team and the PToolsRTE is being maintained through *PETTT* project.